-France confirms 2 cases of virus from China, 1st in Europe
+France confirms 3 cases of virus from China, 1st in Europe

 The Bordeaux patient was in contact with about 10 people before he was taken into care, the minister said.
 French authorities are seeking to contact them.

 The minister urged people who suspect they’ve sickened to call emergency services and to stay at home to avoid spreading the virus.
-She said those who came into contact with the Bordeaux patient would be told likewise.
+She said those who came into contact with the two sickened patients would be told likewise.

 “It’s important to control the fire as quickly as possible.
 Hence the need to piece together patient histories and to find people who were in contact with the patient,” she said.